rollup/rollupjs.org/guide/en/02-tutorial.md

 ### Experimental Code Splitting

-To use the new experimental code splitting feature, consider a second *entry point* called `src/main2.js` that itself dynamically loads main.js:
+To use the new experimental code splitting feature, we add a second *entry point* called `src/main2.js` that itself dynamically loads main.js:

 ```js
 // src/main2.js